Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

-The three different prioritization strategies under study are: \begin{enumerate} \item the coverage-based, greedy \priototal{} strategy, which ranks the benchmarks in a suite, based on their total number of covered units, from the one with the most to the one with the least; \item the coverage-based, greedy \prioadditional{} strategy, which ranks the benchmarks, based on the number of covered units that have not yet been considered for prioritization by previously ranked benchmarks; and \item the multi-objective, search-based strategy described in \cref{sec:approach}. \end{enumerate}
+The four different prioritization strategies are: \begin{inparaenum} \item the coverage-based, greedy \priototal{} strategy, which ranks the benchmarks in a suite, based on their total number of covered units, from the one with the most to the one with the least; \item the coverage-based, greedy \prioadditional{} strategy, which ranks the benchmarks, based on the number of covered units not yet been considered for prioritization by previously ranked benchmarks; \item a \saGreedy{} strategy which ranks the benchmarks according to either one or three of the search objectives; and \item the search-based strategy described in \cref{sec:approach}. \end{inparaenum} The strategies relying on code coverage use dynamic method coverage, aligned with our previous work~\citep{laaber:21c}.

-All the three strategies rely on coverage information; the two greedy strategies solely build on coverage, the search-based strategy encodes coverage in two of its three objectives, i.e., coverage and coverage overlap.
-We use dynamic coverage at the method granularity in our experiment, that is, the coverage information contains the methods called by a benchmark, which is in line with the granularity used in \citet{laaber:21c}.

-Both the greedy strategies have their roots in unit testing research~\citep{rothermel:99,rothermel:01}, are the standard coverage-based techniques with good effectiveness~\citep{hao:14,luo:19}, and were recently adapted for benchmarks~\citep{mostafa:17,laaber:21c}.
-Our experiment parameterizes \priototal{} and \prioadditional{} with a benchmark granularity for both the prioritization strategy and the coverage extraction on the parameter level, which has been shown to be optimal (see \citet{laaber:21c} for details).
-The parameterization of the search-based strategy is mostly concerned with the employed \gls{moea}, which is a distinct independent variable of our experiment that the next section describes.
+The \priototal{} and \prioadditional{} strategies have their roots in unit testing~\citep{rothermel:99,rothermel:01}, are the standard coverage-based techniques with good effectiveness~\citep{hao:14,luo:19}, and were recently adapted for benchmarks~\citep{mostafa:17,laaber:21c}.
+Our experiment parameterizes \priototal{} and \prioadditional{} with a benchmark granularity for both the prioritization strategy and the coverage extraction on the parameter level, which we showed to be optimal~\citep{laaber:21c}.
+The \saGreedy{} strategy based on the search objectives uses either coverage, coverage-overlap, performance change history, or a combination of these.
+The parameterization of the search-based strategy is mostly concerned with the employed \gls{sa} and search objectives, which are distinct independent variables of our experiment that the next sections describe.